Skip to main content

 Differential diagnosis

-carotenemia: The yellowish discoloration of the skin occurs in carotenemia due to eating large amounts of food containing carotene for a long time.
-This carotenemia is differentiated from Jaundice by the absence of an increased bilirubin
+Carotenemia: This yellowish skin discoloration occurs when one eats large amounts of food containing carotene for a long time.
+It is differentiated from Jaundice by the absence of an increased bilirubin

 Drugs: This condition may be due to drugs, e.g., rifampicin.